deltachat/deltachat-pages/_posts/2025-05-20-browser-edition.md

  - find a solution for both database storage (currently chatmail core uses sqlite as an embedded C-library) and arrange fast file storage for media files, avatars etc.

-- find a solution to Browsers being unable to perform SMTP or IMAP network protocols; this could involve [[Chatmail relays](https://chatmail.at/relays) offering a minimal HTTP interface
+- find a solution to Browsers being unable to perform SMTP or IMAP network protocols; this could involve [[Chatmail relays](https://chatmail.at/relays) offering a minimal HTTP/Websocket interface to bridge the gap.

 - support webxdc realtime P2P networking and support running [in-chat multiplayer Quake3 Arena realtime gameplay](https://chaos.social/@delta/114517181096683376);  Our friends at [Iroh](https://iroh.computer) are themselves working on Web-versions

-- explore how well the chatmail core async Rust code can run in WebAssembly; this could involve a lot of refactoring
+- explore how well the chatmail core async Rust code can run in WebAssembly; this could involve a lot of refactoring.

 See the [Web version topic in the Delta Chat Forum](https://support.delta.chat/t/what-would-be-needed-for-a-standalone-web-version-without-a-server-component/3789) for further discussion.

 If you are not really into programming, it might be hard to understand how hard these issues are.
 But no worries, even if you are a programmer, or even with ourselves as matter experts, it's hard to predict :)

 ## Invitation to DIFF June 7-17th in Freiburg